Encyclopædia Britannica: Other criticisms

-The Britannica has received criticism, especially as editions become outdated.
+The Britannica has received criticism, particularly as editions become outdated.
 It is expensive to produce a completely new edition of the Britannica, and its editors delay for as long as fiscally sensible (usually about 25 years).

 For example, despite continuous revision, the 14th edition became outdated after 35 years (1929–1964).
 When American physicist Harvey Einbinder detailed its failings in his 1964 book, The Myth of the Britannica, the encyclopaedia was provoked to produce the 15th edition, which required 10 years of work.
-It is still difficult to keep the Britannica current; one 1994 critic writes, "it is not difficult to find articles that are out-of-date or in need of revision", noting that the longer Macropædia articles are more likely to be outdated than the shorter Micropædia articles.
+Editors have struggled at times to keep the Britannica current: one 1994 critic writes, "It is not difficult to find articles that are out-of-date or in need of revision", noting that the longer Macropædia articles are more likely to be outdated than the shorter Micropædia articles.
 Information in the Micropædia is sometimes inconsistent with the corresponding Macropædia article(s), mainly because of the failure to update one or the other.
 The bibliographies of the Macropædia articles have been criticized for being more out-of-date than the articles themselves.